=> [{

 For an example, the below code should draw a circle based on the distance between your two wrists.

-what: 'circle',
+'circle',

 where: {